Neural Networks for Noobs

 You don’t need to know the details, but keep in the back of your mind the fact that each neuron’s consumes input step uses two additional values, a weight and a bias.
 This will be important in The Learning section below, so put that in your back pocket.

 A neuron layer is simply a linear grouping of neurons, a list.
 For the those familiar with basic programming, this is just an array.
-Any number from one to infinity is an acceptable neuron count for a given neuron layer.
+Any number greater than zero is an acceptable neuron count for a given neuron layer.
 Super simple.

 Now that we know about neurons and layers, let's look into how they fit together to form a neural net.
 The anatomy of a neural net is composed of only three layer types: